Germany expects no delay in Brexit negotiations

-BERLIN Germany expects Britain and the European Union to start negotiations over Britain's departure from the EU on Monday as planned, a government spokesman said on Friday.
+BERLIN (Reuters) - Germany expects Britain and the European Union to start negotiations over Britain's departure from the EU on Monday as planned, a government spokesman said on Friday.

 "We can only speak for our side.
 We're ready, we'll be there as the EU 27," government spokesman Steffen Seibert told reporters.